 This is community led action at its best.
 When a group of community members come together with a shared passion and vision for change, amazing things can happen.
 I am so grateful for the opportunity to join with the other partners - Kitchener-Waterloo Multicultural Centre and the City of Cambridge to work alongside these incredible community leaders.

-Find out more about the Rhythm & Blues Black History Month events happening this month.
+Find out more about the Rhythm & Blues Black History Month events.

 Explore Black History Month materials in our collection:

 Laureen recommends Children’s Non-Fiction